 - Do not carry your camera on the tripod.
 Please detach the camera from the tripod before changing position.
 You don’t want to bump it if you suddenly fall or swing your arms.

 - Put the lens cap back on.
 Close the lens and then go.
 The same thing – you may fall or lose balance and don’t want to bump it accidentally.

 - Keep the camera off when not using.
 If you are not doing photos at the moment, turn your camera off.
 Not because of the battery, but because it may survive if it gets wet all of a sudden.
 There may be a rogue wave, or it may fall into a rock pool or whatever.
 If you think the camera may have water inside, do not turn it on.
 Take it to the repair shop instead.

 - Swell and tide.
 Check swell and tidal information before you go to know what the sea is up to, what to expect.

 - Don’t risk your life.
 It’s not worth it.

 Tips And Techniques For Planning

 Planning is essential.
 You just cannot overestimate it.
-The photography planning itself can bring you lots of incredible opportunities and coastal pictures.
-The proper planning saves time and helps to avoid disappointment.
+The landscape photography planning itself can bring you lots of incredible opportunities and coastal pictures.
+Proper planning saves time and helps to avoid disappointment.
 First, you should do your homework and research the site in the comfort of your home.